1. The First Anglo-Burmese War began in __________.

 Explanation: British East India Company first clashed with Bhutan in 1772 over Cooch Behar.

-52. The immediate cause of the 1772 conflict with Bhutan was:
+52. The immediate cause of the 1772 conflict with Bhutan was__________.

 A) Bhutan’s interference in Cooch Behar succession